britdm/profile-tiles/README.md

 ### Profile Suggestions

 Description for each profile can look like [this](https://sg.indeed.com/career-advice/interviewing/describe-yourself-in-one-sentence).
 Long descriptions will enable a scroll bar on the tile.

+## How to use

+Populate the `profileTiles` data with all of the profiles defined `Tiles`.
+Uncomment the additional tiles to see how spacing will look with multiple tiles.

+Replace the dummy files `./resources/image.png` and `./resources/resume.pdf` before generating the HTML.

+Run the script `go run profile-tiles.go`.
+This should generate an HTML file, which can be used as a single page, integrated into a larger HTML file.
+To preview in VSCode using HTML Preview use `CTRL+SHIFT+V`.